What's on this page...

-The Solway Firth is rightly regarded as being one of the most beautiful areas of Scotland, and yet it’s often overlooked by visitors to the country.
-Stretching out across both England and Scotland the Solway Firth borders the stunning coastlines of Cumbria and Dumfries and Galloway and reaches out into the Irish Sea to almost touch the Isle of Man.
+The Solway Firth is rightly regarded as one of the most beautiful areas of Scotland, yet it’s often overlooked by visitors to the country.
+Stretching out across both England and Scotland the Solway Firth borders the stunning coastlines of Cumbria and Dumfries & Galloway and reaches out into the Irish Sea to almost touch the Isle of Man.

-Along both coastlines visitors will get to enjoy a remarkably diverse landscape that encompasses sandy beaches, grassland, mudflats, woodland, salt marshes and rolling fields, and it’s here where two of the most important wildlife areas in Britain can be found; Caerlaverock National Nature Reserve and the RSPB Mersehead reserve.
+Slightly inland along both coastlines, visitors can also enjoy a remarkably diverse landscape that encompasses grassland, woodland, and rolling fields, and it’s here where two of the most important wildlife areas in Britain can be found; Caerlaverock National Nature Reserve and the RSPB Mersehead reserve.

 Things to do at the Solway Firth

 There are over 110 square miles of Sites of Special Scientific Interest in the Solway Firth which has to make it one of the best locations in Scotland for getting your hiking boots on and heading out on a trek, and walkers are well rewarded with the many routes available.

 Perhaps the most popular trail is the 55-mile long Annandale Way which runs between the towns of Annan and Moffat and offers spectacular views of the broadleaf and coniferous woodlands at Hoddam Estate as well as the largest body of freshwater in Dumfriesshire, Castle Loch.

 This is an area of Scotland that’s rightly proud of its countryside and across endless cattle farms, sand dunes, salt marshes, peat bogs and raised mires you’ll find a diverse range of wildlife, from buzzing dragonflies in the fields and pastures to bottle-nose dolphins looking for their next meal surprisingly close to the shoreline.